 - Child-carriers or chariots welcome in baggage car

 - Dress warmly in layers.
 Temperatures vary, expect warm, cool or cold weather.
-Be prepared to sun, snow or (gasp) rain.

 - Change of clothes for ride home – shoes at all times